janpajerski/odin-rock-paper-scissors/README.md

 - [x] consol.log the round number
 - [x] Call computerSelection function and assign output to variable
 - [x] Call playerSelections function and assign output to variable
-- [ ] Determine the round winner based on the computer and player selections, updated the score, and output the appropriate messages
+- [x] Determine the round winner based on the computer and player selections, updated the score, and output the appropriate messages
-    - [X] Tie
+    - [x] Tie
-    - [ ] Computer wins
+    - [x] Computer wins
-    - [ ] Player wins
+    - [x] Player wins

+Done!
+The game is working in the console.

+# Compare to TOP
+TOP provided guidance along the way, whereas I wrote the game from scratch.
+I will compare my approach to the approach suggested by TOP.